 The Chatham Islands are unique, fertile islands surrounded by productive seas, with wildlife found nowhere else in the world.

-The Chathams has more endemic species than any other biogeographic area in New Zealand.
+The Chathams have more endemic species than any other biogeographic area in New Zealand.
 25% of New Zealand’s threatened species live on the Chathams, resulting in an outstanding conservational value for money ratio.